Annual FERPA Notification

 - To the general public, the final results of a disciplinary proceeding, subject to the requirements of Federal regulations, if the school determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the school’s rules or policies with respect to the allegation made against the student.

 - To parents of a dependent student for IRS tax purposes.
 More information on when Kenyon may share information under this provision can be found via the Parent Notification.

 “Directory information” may be released without the consent of the student.
 Directory information takes two forms.
-Public directory information (i.e., name, class year, email address, advisor, majors, minors, concentrations, degree in progress or degree awarded, dates of attendance, date of graduation, honors and awards, high school attended, and similar information) is available to the public unless the student expressly prohibits their publication in writing to the Office of the Registrar.
+Public directory information (i.e., name, class year, email address, majors, status for the semester, the degree in progress or degree awarded, dates of attendance, date of graduation, and honors) is available to the public unless the student expressly prohibits their publication in writing to the Office of the Registrar.
 On-campus directory information (including all of the public directory information, as well as home address and campus address) is available to students and employees with Kenyon network accounts.

 Documentation of Requests for Access to Student Records

 Kenyon maintains, as a part of the educational record of the student, a record of all requests for access (whether or not the requests were granted).
 This record includes: the name of the party who requested the information, the date of the request, and the legitimate interest this party had in requesting the information.
 Such records are not maintained when: the student personally inspects his or her records, disclosures are made at the request of the student, or disclosures are made to Kenyon employees or agents with a legitimate educational interest in the records.